CredentialEngine/LearnCredentialEngine/README.md

+# AWG
+Home for the Credential Engine Applications Work Group.
 # LearnCredentialEngine
-Home for the Applications Work Group, and especially for topics related to Learn Credential Engine.
+Learn Credential Engine is a project geared toward developing courses, videos, and guidance to enhance learning about all aspects of the Credential Engine project, especially for publishing to the and consuming from the Credential Registry.

 # References
 ## Technical